 - Good Wings, Evil Wings: Downplayed.
 His wings manifest themselves as red and draconic, but he is not truly evil, just a mean-spirited bully.

 - Growing Wings: How his Quirk seems to work.
 Episode 1 shows he can instantly manifest and presumably retract both pairs of wings at will.

 - Meaningful Name: Tsubasa's name means wing or wings, which fits perfectly with the nature of his Quirk.

-- What Happened to the Mouse?: Discussed.
-In the databook, his profile ends off by noting that - despite being in elementary school with Bakugou, their unnamed friend, and Midoriya - for some reason, he didn’t end up going to the same middle school like the rest of them…
+- What Happened to the Mouse?: This is lampshaded in the databook, which notes that - despite being in elementary school with Bakugo, their unnamed friend, and Midoriya - for some reason, he didnt end up going to the same middle school like the rest of them.

 Voiced by: Minoru Inaba (Japanese), Mark Stoddard (English)